abbaspour/replate/readme.md

     - **Permissions**: Requires a token with `update:organization` permission.
 User must be an 'Admin' of `{orgId}`.
 - **`GET /jobs`**: Fetches a list of pickup jobs for the user's organization.
     - **Permissions**: Requires a token with `read:pickups` permission.
-    - **Implementation**: Lists records from the PickupJob table, filtering by the Company record associated with the caller’s auth0_org_id claim.
+    - **Implementation**: Lists records from the PickupJob table, filtering by the Organization record associated with the caller’s auth0_org_id claim.
 - **`POST /jobs`**: Creates a new ad-hoc pickup job.
     - **Permissions**: Requires a token with create:pickups permission.
-    - **Implementation**: Creates a new record in the PickupJob table with a NULL schedule_id; links the Supplier company from the caller’s org.
+    - **Implementation**: Creates a new record in the PickupJob table with a NULL schedule_id; links the Supplier organization from the caller’s org.
 - **`GET /schedules`**: Fetches the pickup schedules for the user's organization.
     - **Permissions**: Requires a token with read:schedules permission.
-    - **Implementation**: Lists records from the PickupSchedule table, filtering by the Company record associated with the caller's auth0_org_id.
+    - **Implementation**: Lists records from the PickupSchedule table, filtering by the Organization record associated with the caller's auth0_org_id.
 - **`POST /schedules`**: Creates a new recurring pickup schedule.
     - **Permissions**: Requires a token with update:schedules permission.
 User must be an 'Admin' of their organization.